 The framework of the Master of Public Affairs degree program is flexible and efficient.
 Classes are offered during the day, evening, some weekends, and over the summer.
-It’s adaptable to family, work, and other responsibilities.
-The majority of the Master of Public Affairs students take one or two classes at a time while continuing to work full-time.
-Because of this schedule, 90 percent of MPA students complete the Master of Public Affairs degree in less than three years.
+The program is adaptable to family, work, and other responsibilities.
+The majority of Master of Public Affairs students take one or two classes at a time while continuing to work full-time.
+Ninety percent of MPA students complete the Master of Public Affairs degree in less than three years.
 You can complete the program in one calendar year (fall, spring, summer, in that order) by attending the Humphrey School of Public Affairs full-time.

 The Humphrey School of Public Affairs offers: